apache/cloudstack-documentation/source/adminguide/templates/_convert_hyperv.rst

 #.
 Choose the VHD, then click Next.

 #.
-Name the instance, choose the NFS VHD SR under Storage, enable "Run
+Name the Instance, choose the NFS VHD SR under Storage, enable "Run
    Operating System Fixups" and choose the NFS ISO SR.

 #.
 Click Next, then Finish.
-An instance should be created.
+An Instance should be created.

 Option two: